-The funding for Oxalis control was extended through 2008/2009, and the remaining one-third of this budget was used in 2008 for follow-up treatment of the original control sites with some expansion of the mapped infestation (Figure 2).
-A total of approximately 47 acres have been treated thus far since inception of the project in 2005.
-An assessment made by WCW in early 2008 detected a kill rate ranging from 75 to 90%.
+The funding for Oxalis control was approved for 2009/2010 fiscal year by the HCP Trustees and applied to follow-up treatment of the original control sites with some expansion of the mapped infestation (Figure 2).
+The new sites observed downslope of the Ridge Trail east of Juncus Ravine, Hillside, Upper Tank Ravine and above Pacifica Nursery located on Hillside Dr, Daly City and Mandalay Point, So.
+San Francisco.

+A total of approximately 52 acres have been treated thus far since inception of the project in 2005.
+An assessment made by WCW in late 2009 detected a kill rate ranging from 75 to 90%.
 Some of the areas that have been controlled of Oxalis have been colonized by coyote brush and wild oat.